Zezombye/blog/articles/noproof.md

 - At the time the holy books were written, other religions generally couldn't be described as good, as they did abhorrent practices such as child sacrifice (eg <BibleVerse v="Leviticus 18:21" t="Do not give any of your children to be sacrificed to Molek, for you must not profane the name of your God."/>).
 Therefore, the "non-believers" would've referred to those practicing evil acts, and not people who didn't believe but who could be considered to live a morally good life.
 - God considers "belief" not as acknowledging his existence and praying to him, but as following his law.
 This would be consistent with a just and benevolent God: such a God wouldn't be concerned with whether people believe in him (as we have seen, that would be vanity), but as whether people do good or evil.

 In the case of a just God, what matters would be following the laws, and it is generally accepted that the laws of all three religions align with the current view of morality (none of those religions promote child sacrifice or anything that would be considered plainly evil).

-As one should strive to be a morally good person anyway, belief would also be unnecessary in this case: a just God would reserve Hell for the worst possible crimes imaginable, and so far I have certainly not committed crimes worthy of eternal torture (and if I do, then I would see nothing wrong with being sentenced to my righteous punishment).
+As one should strive to be a morally good person anyway, belief would also be unnecessary in this case: a just God would reserve Hell for the worst possible crimes imaginable, and so far I have certainly not committed crimes worthy of eternal torture (and if I do in the future, then I would see nothing wrong with being sentenced to my righteous punishment).

 As such, for all three religions, belief is unnecessary, and it is thus unnecessary to dedicate your life to seeking proof for any of those religions.